-Massachusetts is considered one of the healthiest states in the country, with the lowest percentage of residents who are without health insurance coverage.1 Out of its population of 6.6 million people, just 2.8% — about 180,000 — are uninsured, significantly lower than the national average.2
+Massachusetts is considered one of the healthiest states in the country, with the lowest percentage of residents who are without health insurance coverage.1 Out of its population of 6.8 million people, about 3% — more than 200,000 — are uninsured, significantly lower than the national average.2

 If you’re one of the thousands of people within the state who don’t have health insurance, learn about your options to get affordable coverage.